General Education Sequences for Science Majors | Physical Sciences Courses for Non–Science Majors | General Education Courses | Elective Courses

 Under no circumstances may a student receive credit for both PHSC 10100 and PHSC 10800.

-There is one sequence of PHSC courses with a focus on Chemistry, PHSC 12100 Chemistry in Everyday Media, PHSC 12200 The Chemistry of Food and Cooking, PHSC 12300 Chemistry for an Alternative Energy Economy, PHSC 12400 The Chemistry of Big Problems, PHSC 12500 Molecular Mechanisms of Human Disease, and PHSC 12900 The Chemistry of Artist's Materials.
+There is one sequence of PHSC courses with a focus on Chemistry, PHSC 12100 Chemistry in Everyday Media, PHSC 12200 The Chemistry of Food and Cooking, PHSC 12300 Chemistry for an Alternative Energy Economy, PHSC 12400 The Chemistry of Big Problems, PHSC 12500 Molecular Mechanisms of Human Disease, PHSC 12900 The Chemistry of Artist's Materials, and PHSC 13000 Exploring the Organic Chemistry of Medicinal Plants: From Field to Laboratory.
 PHSC 12100 and PHSC 12300 are no longer being offered and are listed as reference points for students who may have taken these courses.

 PHSC 12200-PHSC 11700